CAU-LEI/AIGP.github.io/aigp.md

 ### Feature Engineering

 In the processing of genotype and phenotype data, feature engineering can effectively reduce data dimensions, decrease computational complexity, and retain key information from the data.
-The ABGP software supports two dimensionality reduction methods: PCA (Principal Component Analysis) and PHATE (Potential of Heat-diffusion for Affinity-based Transition Embedding).
+The AIGP software supports two dimensionality reduction methods: PCA (Principal Component Analysis) and PHATE (Potential of Heat-diffusion for Affinity-based Transition Embedding).

 **PCA (Principal Component Analysis)** is a common dimensionality reduction technique that maps high-dimensional data to a low-dimensional space through orthogonal transformation, preserving the main information in the data.
 The main advantage of PCA is its ability to reduce data dimensions while retaining variance information, thereby simplifying model complexity and improving computational efficiency.